Roman Malinovsky: Political career and secret police work

-Resignation, exile and death

 On 8 May 1914, he was forced to resign from the Duma after Russia's recently promoted Deputy Minister for the Interior, General Vladimir Dzhunkovsky, decided that having a police agent in such a prominent position might cause a scandal.
 He was given a pay off of 6,000 roubles, and ordered to leave the country.
 He joined Lenin in Kraków, where a Bolshevik commission looked into rumours that he was a police spy.
 Despite testimony from Nikolai Bukharin and Elena Troyanovskaya, who both suspected that they had been betrayed to the police by Malinovsky when they were arrested in Moscow, respectively in 1910 and 1912, the commission accepted Malinovsky's story that he had been forced to resign when the police had blackmailed him by threatening to publicise the old charge of attempted rape.

 When World War I broke out, he was interned in a POW camp by the Germans.
-Lenin, still standing by him, sent him clothes.
-He said: "If he is a provocateur, the police gained less from it than our Party did."
-This refers to his strong anti-Menshevism.
-Eventually, Lenin changed his mind: "What a swine: shooting's too good for him!"

-In 1918, he tried to join the Petrograd Soviet, but Grigory Zinoviev recognized him.
-In November, after a brief trial, Malinovsky was executed by firing squad.

-According to the British historian Simon Sebag Montefiore, his successful infiltration into the Bolsheviks helped fuel the paranoia of the Soviets (and, more specifically, Stalin) that eventually gave way to the Great Terror.

-According to the transcribed recollections of Nikolay Vladimirovich Veselago, a former Okhrana officer and relative of the director of the Russian police department Stepan Petrovich Beletsky, both Malinovsky and Stalin reported on Lenin as well as on each other although Stalin was unaware that Malinovsky was also a penetration agent.
+Trial and execution

+Following the February Revolution of 1917 which overthrew the tsarist regime, secret police offices in Moscow and Petrograd (St. Petersburg) were raided by revolutionary crowds and documents began to be assembled identifying agents provocateur and informants.
+No documents were found upon which to make a case against Malinovsky, however, although in the environment of discovery and retribution, the drumbeat against Malinovsky again began to be heard, with organs of the Menshevik press particularly adament that there was truth to the long-running rumors, with a 5-part series on "The Malinovsky Affair" running in Rabochaia gazeta.

+Malinovsky, still an inmate of a German prisoner-of-war camp, sought to return to Russia to clear his name.
+With the Bolsheviks in power after the October Revolution of 1917 that overthrew the Russian Provisional Government and the democratically-elected Russian Constituent Assembly, Malinovsky was released from captivity following the signing of the Treaty of Brest-Litovsk in March 1918 and made an appeal for a new hearing directly to Lenin, who had until fairly recently continued to believe in Malinovsky's innocence.

+Malinovsky returned to Petrograd in October 1918, surrendering at the Smolny Institute on the 23rd of that month.
+He was subsequently transferred to Moscow, where he underwent 9 days of interrogation.

+His trial was held on November 5, 1918, before the High Revolutionary Tribunal of the All-Russian Central Executive Committee of Soviets (VTsIK), with Nikolai Krylenko, a former employee of Malinovsky until his arrest in December 1913, one of the team of prosecutors.
+Malinovsky's sole defense was a six-hour speech in his own behalf in which he did not deny the charges against him, but claimed that police blackmail was the reason for his duplicity and argued that little actual damage was done by the information he provided.

+Malinovsky expressed repentance for his activity, while stating that he expected to receive the death penalty for his crimes.
+He was convicted, sentenced to death, and executed that same day.